radareorg/radare2/test/README.md

 ------------

  * Radare2 installed (and in `$PATH` or set the R2 environment).
- * For r2pipe tests, Python 3 (binary named/symlinked as `python3`) and the latest version of r2pipe-python (can be installed via `pip3 install --user 'git+https://github.com/radareorg/radare2-r2pipe#egg=r2pipe&subdirectory=python'`).
+ * r2pipe tests require Python and r2pipe (in CI uses python3 and r2pipe from git, but users may be good with latests releases)
  * Valgrind (optional).

 Usage